robzor92/robzor92.github.io/docs/user_guides/fs/feature_group/statistics.md

-# How to create a Feature Group
+# How to compute statistics on feature data

 ### Introduction